ibm-cloud-docs/assistant/faqs.md

 You are being asked for credentials to access a {{site.data.keyword.conversationshort}} service instance that you have been able to access without trouble in the past.
 You might see, `Authentication Required: {service-url} is requesting your username and password.` or just a `Sign in` dialog box with fields for a username and password.

-This message is displayed for service instances that have not been migrated from Cloud Foundry.
-If you have not migrated your instance, you must do so now.
-See [Migrating Watson services from Cloud Foundry](/docs/services/assistant?topic=watson-migrate).

-It can also be displayed for service instances that were migrated from Cloud Foundry, but for which access roles were not subsequently updated.
+This message can be displayed for service instances that were migrated from Cloud Foundry, but for which access roles were not subsequently updated.
 After the migration, the service instance owner must update the user permissions to ensure that anyone who needs access to the instance is assigned to the appropriate Platform and Service access roles.

 To regain access to the service instance, ask the service instance owner to review your access permissions.
 Ask to be given at least a service access role of Writer.

 After your access roles are fixed, be sure to use the correct web address, the URL of the migrated service instance, to open it.